aneeskhan47/php-cloudflare-image-resizing/README.md

 A PHP package to generate Cloudflare Image Resizing URLs. based on [Cloudflare Image Resizing](https://developers.cloudflare.com/images/url-format).

-> [!IMPORTANT]
-> Your domain/website must be on Cloudflare (Pro, Business, and Enterprise plans) to use this package.

 ### ⚡️ Installation

 > **Requires [PHP 8.2+](https://php.net/releases/)**